 Brush the very top sheet of phyllo with butter.

-8. Cut the Baklava into Pieces, Using a good sharp knife, cut the pastry into diamond shaped pieces
+Cut the Baklava into Pieces, Using a good sharp knife, cut the pastry into diamond shaped pieces

-Place the baklava dish on the middle rack of your heated oven.
+Bake: Place the baklava dish on the middle rack of your heated oven.
 Bake anywhere from 35 to 45 minutes or until the top of the baklava turns golden and a skewer inserted in the center comes out clean.
 (IMPORTANT…Because ovens vary, be sure to check your baklava half-way through baking).

+Pour Syrup.
+Let COOL.
+Garnish: As soon as you remove the baklava from the oven, pour the cooled syrup all over the hot baklava.
+Make sure you distribute the syrup evenly.
 Let the baklava cool completely (it’s best if you leave it for several hours, or at least 1 hour, to allow the flaky phyllo layers to absorb the honey syrup completely).
+Cut through the pieces you marked earlier.

-11. And if you like, garnish with a little sprinkle of pistachio before serving and enjoying.
+And if you like, garnish with a little sprinkle of pistachio before serving and enjoying.

 About the Author: Marisa Lopez Chicote is an event planner and mother of 5, living in Cairo and Muslim since 1985, alhamdullah.
 She loves travelling and cooking.